Who is Jim Jordan, the conservative hellraiser and Donald Trump’s choice for speaker

 Jim Jordan is a conservative hellraiser in the House.
 Now he’s Trump’s top choice for speaker

-Eric Garcia chronicles how the Ohio Republican, once called a ‘legislative terrorist’ who helped Trump try to overturn the 2020 election, is now an odds-on favorite to replace Kevin McCarthy
+Eric Garcia chronicles how the Ohio Republican, once called a ‘legislative terrorist’ who helped Trump try to overturn the 2020 election, is now trying to replace Kevin McCarthy after Steve Scalise bows out

-Early Friday morning, former president Donald Trump threw his support behind Rep Jim Jordan in the race to become speaker of the House.
-The endorsement was not entirely surprising given Mr Jordan, an Ohio congressman, occupied the same lane in the House of Representatives that Mr Trump has as a presidential candidate and president – as an expression of conservatives who were dissatisfied with Republican leadership and a candidate who channeled their rage.
+Early in the morning of 6 October, former president Donald Trump threw his support behind Rep Jim Jordan in the race to become speaker of the House.
+The endorsement was not entirely surprising given Mr Jordan, an Ohio congressman, occupied the same lane in the House of Representatives that Mr Trump has as a presidential candidate and president – as an expression of conservatives who were dissatisfied with Republican leadership and a candidate who channelled their rage.

+Following the failure of Majority Leader Steve Scalise to get the backing he needed for vote on the floor of the House, the focus has now returned to Mr Jordan, who was the only challenger to Mr Scalise in the first internal GOP vote on who should be the next speaker.
+Mr Scalise won that vote 113 to Mr Jordan’s 99.

 But he also played a significant role in Mr Trump’s attempts to overturn the 2020 presidential election and spreading misinformation since then.
 He’s faced further scrutiny about whether he refused to report the sexual abuse of wrestlers he coached while at the Ohio State University.

-He now faces tough competition against House Majority Leader Steve Scalise as Republicans seek to replace Mr McCarthy as the House GOP seeks to unify.
-But with a thin legislative record and a much larger trail of antagonising his colleagues, Mr Jordan could face significant challenges.
+With a thin legislative record and a much larger trail of antagonising his colleagues, Mr Jordan could face significant challenges as he goes for a second attempt at the speakership.

 Here’s a breakdown of Mr Jordan’s career.